20chan/AssemblySharp/Readme.md

 - [한국어](Readme.ko.md)

 Implementation of  C/C++ `__asm` or ` __asm__` keywords as closely as possible in C#.
-We use standard Intel syntax used in Microsoft Micro Assembler (MASM) assembler.
+Standard Intel syntax used in Microsoft Micro Assembler (MASM) assembler is supported.

-Works on .Net framework 4.7
+Works on .Net core 2.1

 ## Usage